-WE took a 110-year old handbook and recreated Scouting for a new era.
-But we also served our communities, adventured with family and grew in leadership skills, just as we’ve done for more than a century.
+They persevered, taking a 110-year old handbook and recreated Scouting for a new era.
+Meanwhile, they served their communities, adventured with family and in small groups while growing in leadership and resilience.

 What did Scouts in the CPC do during the pandemic?
 We made masks for healthcare workers, cleared graffiti, earned thousands of advancement awards, hiked thousands of miles with our families and so much more.